ngs-docs/2018-carpentryconnect-davis/Binder breakout - CarpentryConnect Davis.md

         - Hao did this [here](https://github.com/ha0ye/Power_of_Irma)

 - Try setting up Binders for different use cases (add use cases you are excited about below!)
-- Collect questions (useful for development of FAQ and feedback for [upcoming Binder workshop](https://github.com/dib-lab/CarpentryConWest18/issues/4#issuecomment-400768559) in Birmindham )
+- Collect questions (useful for development of FAQ and feedback for [upcoming Binder workshop](https://github.com/dib-lab/CarpentryConWest18/issues/4#issuecomment-400768559) in Birmingham )

 ### Questions